codemagic-ci-cd/codemagic-docs/content/teams/teams.md

 ## Managing user roles

-Users in Codemagic teams can have one of the 3 roles.
+Users in Codemagic teams can have one of the three roles.

 * **Owner**.
-The user creating a team will become a team owner by default and has full access to all team, app and repository settings.
+The user creating a team will become a team owner by default and has full access to all team, app, and repository settings.
 Other members of the team can be upgraded to owners as well.
 Owners can select the repositories to be shared with the team, invite new team members, change their roles or remove existing members, including other team owners, manage team integrations and billing.

 * **Member**.
 A user with this role has access to the Codemagic UI and can view team settings, configure app settings and trigger new builds.
-Members cannot modify any team settings, billing details or repository settings other than app name.
+Members cannot modify any team settings, billing details, or repository settings other than the app name.

 * **User**.
 Any user that triggers builds from a webhook but does not have access to the team in Codemagic UI.